Insane Clown Posse: 1992–1993: Carnival of Carnage era

 The group began recording their debut album, Carnival of Carnage, with producer Chuck Miller.
 After recording only three songs for $6,000 with Miller, Alex Abbiss made his first major managerial move by finding another producer, Mike E. Clark.
 The group finished recording the album with Clark, who continued to work with them throughout their career.
 The album featured appearances from local rappers, including Esham and Kid Rock.
 Just weeks prior to the release of their album, John left the group because he felt that it was "taking up too much of [his] life".
 When Bruce and Utsler attempted to call a meeting to talk about the issues, John did not attend.

 Carnival of Carnage was released on October 18, 1992, with distribution within a 120 mi radius of Detroit.
 Allmusic reviewer Stephen Thomas Erlewine compared the group's performance on the album to "a third-rate Beastie Boys supported by a cut-rate Faith No More, all tempered with the sensibility that made Gwar cult heroes—only with...more sexism and jokes that...wind up sounding racist".
 The follow-up EP, Beverly Kills 50187, sold well and gained a larger audience.
 Beverly Kills 50187 featured Greez-E, a fan that the ICP met earlier that year, as a replacement for John Kickjazz.
 During a live performance of the song "The Juggla", Bruce addressed the audience as Juggalos, and the positive response resulted in the group using the word thereafter.
-Greez-E left the band after the EP was released.
+Greez-E left the group after the EP was released.
 The word has been the subject of criticism from both Ben Sisario of Rolling Stone and Allmusic's Erlewine, who suggested the term is similar to the racial slur jigaboo.

 1994: Ringmaster era

 The group's second studio album, Ringmaster, was released on March 8, 1994, and its popularity enabled the group to sell out larger nightclubs across Detroit.
 Because Bruce and Utsler made reference to the Detroit-produced soft drink Faygo in their songs, they "figured it would be cool to have some on stage with [them]".
-During a concert in 1993, Bruce threw an open bottle of Faygo at a row of concertgoers who were giving them the finger.
+During a concert in 1993, Utsler threw an open bottle of Faygo at a row of concertgoers who were giving them the finger.
 After receiving a positive response, Bruce and Utsler have since continued to spray Faygo onto audiences.
 A subsequent national tour increased sales of the album, earning Ringmaster a gold certification.
 The group's second EP, The Terror Wheel, was released on August 5, 1994.
 One of the songs from the EP, "Dead Body Man", received considerable local radio play.
 The same year marked their first "Hallowicked" concert, which has since continued annually on Halloween night in Detroit.